FeernandoOFF/tapadoo-code-review/README.md

 ## The solution

+### The data

-I use the BookServer API for get the initial books and based on the ISBN call a Google API that gives me a description and Images
+I use the BookServer API for get the initial books and based on the ISBN call a Google API that gives me a description and Images.
+Some of these books come with no title, so i have to filter them out

+### The gestures

+I use Framer-Motion in order to make some animations and mainly gestures for mobile

 [Dribble inspiration](https://dribbble.com/shots/16246812-Book-Store-Mobile-App/attachments/8111441?mode=media)